 The American Academy of Ophthalmic Executives® (AAOE) – the practice management division of the American Academy of Ophthalmology – and the Joint Commission on Allied Health Personnel in Ophthalmology (JCAHPO) are partners in offering the Ophthalmic Coding Specialist™ (OCS) Exam.
 The on-line test consists of 100 multiple choice questions focusing on all aspects of coding for ophthalmology.
 Participants have 10 working days to complete the exam.
 A score of 80 percent must be achieved to pass the exam.
 No continuing credits are required.
 Participants must retest every three years to assure coding accuracy.

 Those who pass the exam are encouraged to add the credentials OCS after their name.

 On this Page:

-The exam includes questions on the following 19 content areas.
+The exam includes questions on all of the content areas presented in the Ophthalmic Coding Series.
 Each area is represented in the 100 question exam.
 The following resources will help you prepare:

 Attend courses: AAOE’s CODEquest Ophthalmic Coding College, AAOE’s Coding Camp, and others offered at the Academy’s and JCAHPO’s Annual Meetings.

-Consult the Ophthalmic Coding Coach as a reference book.
+Consult the 2014 Ophthalmic Coding Coach or 2015 Ophthalmic Coding Coach as a reference book.